misiektoja/spotify_monitor/docs/usage.md

 Scrobble health uses `SPOTIFY_ERROR_INTERVAL` after a failed comparison, with a default of three minutes.
 An operational email or webhook is sent after three consecutive failures.
 See [Last.fm Scrobble Health](configuration.md#lastfm-scrobble-health) for alert and retry behavior.

 With the live backend, each check that reports playback keeps the session active, including during long tracks.
-PAUSED and RESUMED report brief playback changes without opening another session.
 After playback stops, the inactivity timer starts at the pause moment.
-Paused activity timestamps do not extend it.
 With the legacy backend, it starts at the last reported completed track.
 Set the number of seconds through `SPOTIFY_LIVE_INACTIVITY_CHECK` for the live backend, three minutes by default, or `SPOTIFY_INACTIVITY_CHECK` for the legacy backend, 11 minutes by default. `-o` sets the timer of the selected backend:

 ```sh
 spotify_monitor <spotify_target> -o 900